moinulhossainmahim/oop-with-php/README.md

         $this->salary = $salary;
     }

-    // Common method - inherited by all children public function takeBreak() {
+    public function takeBreak() {
         return "{$this->name} is taking a break.";
     }

-    // Method that can be overridden by children public function work() {
+    public function work() {
         return "{$this->name} is working on general tasks.";
     }